ukjpw/user-app/README.md

 ## About This Application

-This application was created completed by Ulrik Wildy to demonstrate his frontend skills.
+This application calls an API to manage users.

 It allows the end-user to:
    - List existing users